amitoj-singh/personal-portfolio/README.markdown

 ## This is my online resume

-It hosted using cloud platform heroku as a PHP app
+It is hosted using cloud platform heroku as a PHP app

 [view my personal portfolio](http://amitoj.codes)